Things You Need To Know About The Gutenberg WordPress Editor

 The Main Purpose of Gutenberg WordPress Editor

-- The primary use of this latest editor is to make the experience of 'adding rich content to WordPress’ a lot more fun and exciting.
+The primary use is to make the experience of 'adding rich content to WordPress’ more fun.
+In addition, to make it exciting.

-- It is a crucial step forward in the evolution of WordPress.
+It is a crucial step forward in the evolution of WordPress.
 Without Gutenberg, WordPress native functionality only includes a basic text editor for articles.
-With Gutenberg, WordPress users can create cool-looking content layouts.
-Gutenberg is one of many significant transitions to simplify the WordPress user experience.
+Also, with Gutenberg, WordPress users can create cool-looking content layouts.
+Moreover, Gutenberg is among many significant transitions to simplify the WordPress user experience.

-If you are wondering about the on-going debate concerning Gutenberg, then read on as we discuss this in more detail.
+Are you wondering about the on-going debate about Gutenberg?
+Then read on as we discuss this in more detail.

 Gutenberg Editor Is a Plugin

-It is super easy to add Gutenberg to your WordPress site by downloading it as a WordPress plugin, which you would find on the directory of WordPress plugins.
+Adding Gutenberg to your WordPress site is easier, by downloading it as a WordPress plugin.You can find it on the directory of WordPress plugins.

-The Gutenberg plugin is updated on a weekly basis, as new and improved features continue to be added.
+To clarify, the Gutenberg plugin is updated on a weekly basis.
+This is because new and improved features continue to be added.
 However, take note of the description of this plugin.
-It is still beta software and must be used with adequate care.
+It is still beta software.
+So, it must be used with adequate care.